-City Beach / Panorama - In the summer months the Nemo Science museum has a panorama terrace on its roof with deckchairs.
+Panorama - The Nemo Science Museum has a panorama terrace on its roof with seating and interactive installations.
 Admission is free - climb up the stairs on the right-hand side or take the lift from the museum foyer.
 It's a nice spot to lounge around on a warm day and enjoy views of Museum Haven and surrounds.

-Free Walking Tours - Sandeman's New Amsterdam Tours gives free walking tours of the city twice daily.
-Meet at the National Monument on Dam Square at 1115 and 1315.
-Alternatively, 360Amsterdam offers free walking tours from outside its office at Dam Good Coffee (near Nieuwe Kerk, Dam Square) - daily at 1100, 1300 and 1500.
+Free Walking Tours - Sandeman's New Amsterdam Tours gives free walking tours of the city.
+Meet at the National Monument on Dam Square at 1000/1030/1115/1330/1415.
+Alternatively, 360Amsterdam offers free walking tours from outside its office at Dam Good Coffee/Ice (near Nieuwe Kerk, Dam Square) - daily at 1100 and 1300.

 Begijnhof - A hidden inner garden courtyard in the centre of Amsterdam, originally a sanctuary for the "Beguines" sisterhood.
 It features a chapel, a 15th century English church and the oldest wooden house in Amsterdam.
 Free admission is via the door on Spui or via the Gedempte Beginensloot side street.
 Silence is requested.

 Flying from Amsterdam Schiphol?
 There are a number of free things to do at the airport.

 NEMO Schiphol - The NEMO Science museum also has 6 interactive exhibits at the airport located at the beginning of pier B (Schengen departures) which are free to use.

 Free Amsterdam ferries